danibritods/consulta_academica/README.md

 ## Structure

-This repository is the development environment of the project.
-It is composed by a Postgres image with containing
+This repository contains the development environment for the **consulta_academica** project.
+It uses Docker Compose to orchestrate two docker images: one for Postgres, which provides the database service, and one for Ruby, which creates the database from the schema.rb file.

 ### Folder Structure
 ```md
 .